 With AMP being a framework, there is a methodology to how it’s deployed onto your site.
 This includes mandatory fields, tags and libraries – if you deviate away from the framework it can trigger problems and the site can lose the ability to be classed as AMP-friendly.
 I recommend SEMRush for auditing AMP sites, mainly due to the comprehensive auditing that takes place – with each element being run through the framework to ensure compliance on a site-wide and page by page basis.

-- Unfortunately the total amount of websites running AMP is less than 0.1%, according to W3 data from April 2020, meaning it is not currently classed as a wide-spread deployment.
+- 1. Unfortunately, the total number of websites running AMP is less than 0.1%, according to W3 data from April 2020, meaning it is not currently classed as a wide-spread deployment.

 - AMP is mainly developed for mobile devices, supporting people with poor signal or enhancing experience overall for mobile device users.
 This is important to remember as Google now crawls your website as a mobile crawler.

-- AMP can compromise dynamic functionality, it’s more whittling away excessive code and with this approach can cause some feature loss, especially with websites that rely on dynamic functions.
-It is ideal for static content however, I’d recommend it for these types of site – anything else would be case by case at this stage.
+- 3. AMP can compromise dynamic functionality, it’s more whittling away excessive code and with this approach can cause some feature losses, especially with websites that rely on dynamic functions.
+It is ideal for static content however, I’d recommend it for these types of sites – anything else would be case by case at this stage.

 - AMP is not a brand new technology so has had significant field testing and scrutiny.
 There was certainly a large buzz within the industry when first launched but has seemed to dip away over the years.